Hollie Davidson: International career

-On 20 July 2024 Davidson refereed a test match between and in Bloemfontein, becoming the first woman to referee a Springboks match.
+On 20 July 2024, Davidson refereed a test match between and in Bloemfontein, becoming the first woman to referee a Springboks match.

-Davidson was the referee for the final of the 2025 Women's Rugby World Cup between Canada and England, making her the only referee other than André Watson to oversee two Rugby World Cup finals.
+In September 2025, Davidson was the referee for the final of the 2025 Women's Rugby World Cup between Canada and England, making her the only referee other than André Watson to oversee two Rugby World Cup finals.

-In 2025, Davidson is set to ref two matches in the end-of-year rugby tests.
-On 15 November, she will be reffing Portugal vs Hong Kong in Lisbon, and on 22 November, she will be reffing Wales vs New Zealand in Cardiff.
-With the latter game Davidson will be the first woman to referee an All Blacks game.
+In November 2025, Davidson refereed Wales vs New Zealand in Cardiff, making her the first woman to referee an All Blacks test match.

+On 14 February 2026, Davidson became the first female to referee a Six Nations men's match, when she officiated at the game between Ireland and Italy at the Aviva Stadium in Dublin.
+In April, she stood down from refereeing the 2026 Women's Six Nations to focus on the men's game.

+On 18 April 2026, she became the first woman to referee a Top 14 match, between ASM Clermont-Auvergne and Lyon at Michelin Stadium.